European-XFEL/Karabo/doc/concepts/general_concepts.rst

 If you are writing a middle-layer device the choice is simple, as you will be using a Python API.
-While the middle-layer API at first glance is slender and pythonic, it hides most of the explicit calls (in terms of asynchronousity) exposed by the other APIs in the back-end.
+While the middle-layer API at first glance is slender and pythonic, it hides most of the explicit calls (in terms of asynchronicity) exposed by the other APIs in the back-end.
 Programmers are thus advised to make themselves familiar with what may *actually* happen upon a seemingly innocent property assignment as described in Section :ref:`middle_layer_api`.

 If the application at hand requires use of a bound device you can choose between the C++ API or the Python API binding to it.
 Both are intentionally kept similar in syntax, even if this may seem *un-pythonic* at times.
-Ever so often the choice will simply depend on your personal programming preferences, i.e. if you are more comfortable in the one or the other languages.
+Every so often the choice will simply depend on your personal programming preferences, i.e. if you are more comfortable in the one or the other languages.
 Both APIs are feature-complete with respect to each other (but not to the middle-layer API, although is much more true vice versa).